Personal life of Marvin Gaye: Anna Gordy Gaye

-Birth and adoption of Marvin Gaye III

-On November 17, 1965, a baby boy was born to Denise Gordy, six days after her sixteenth birthday.
-The boy was subsequently adopted by Gaye and Anna Gordy.
-The boy was christened at Detroit's Bethel AME Church and was named after his adoptive father.
-Prior to Marvin III's birth, 43-year-old Gordy had faked a pregnancy in public.
-It was later reported that Gordy was told that she could not naturally conceive a child.
-Despite his acrimonious relationship with his father, Gaye named his son Marvin III "to keep up with tradition".

-Although it's not been confirmed whether or not Gaye was the biological father, Denise Gordy admitted in 1998 that she was the mother of Marvin III.
-Due to Gaye not filing a will before his death, Marvin III became a co-executor of his father's estate at just 18.
-In 1995, Gaye III welcomed his first son, Marvin IV, on the 56th anniversary of his father's birth.
-Five years later, a second boy, Dylan, was born.

 Jan Gaye

-Gaye met 17-year-old Janis Hunter (January 5, 1956 - December 3, 2022) in March 1973, while working on his Let's Get It On album with producer Ed Townsend.
-Hunter was the child of jazz musician Slim Gaillard.
-Barbara Hunter, Hunter's mother, arrived in the studio with Hunter that month.
+Gaye met 17-year-old Janis "Jan" Hunter (January 5, 1956 - December 3, 2022) in 1973, while working on his Let's Get It On album with producer Ed Townsend.
+Hunter was the child of American jazz musician Slim Gaillard.
+Barbara Hunter, Hunter's mother and a friend of Townsend's, arrived in the studio with Hunter on March 22, 1973.
 Hunter's presence served as inspiration for Gaye during the making of the album.
 After their first date, Gaye was inspired to record the composition, "If I Should Die Tonight".

 The couple later moved in together, first to Gaye's one-room apartment outside Hollywood and then at Topanga Canyon.
 During Gaye's 1974 concert tour, he performed the ballad "Jan" to his new love.
 Hunter first received public notice when she was featured with Marvin on a November 1974 issue of Ebony.
+According to David Ritz, Jan Gaye helped to assemble Gaye's iconic 1974 Oakland concert outfit of his "red watch cap, beaded denim shirt and silver red-laced platform boots".
+Jan insisted on doing it to ease Gaye's anxiety over the Oakland concert.

-On September 4, 1974, the couple welcomed their firstborn, daughter Nona Aisha, in Los Angeles.
-Son Frankie Christian followed a year later on November 16, 1975, a day between Marvin III's and his namesake uncle's birthday.
-After Gaye's divorce to Gordy was finalized, Gaye married Hunter in October 1977 in New Orleans.
-It was alleged Gaye married her due to concurrent tax issues, but Hunter would contend they married after surviving a car accident.
-Hunter later stated Gaye sometimes coerced her into having sexual relationships with other men.
+After Gaye's divorce to Gordy was finalized, Gaye married Hunter on October 10, 1977 in New Orleans.
+It was alleged Gaye married her due to concurrent tax issues, but Jan Gaye would contend they married after surviving a car accident.
+Jan Gaye later stated the singer sometimes coerced her into having sexual relationships with other men, most notably fellow R&B musicians such as Frankie Beverly and Teddy Pendergrass.
 The contents of Gaye's 1976 album, I Want You, was heavily inspired by Gaye and Hunter's torrid affair.
 Author Michael Eric Dyson stated that their relationship in inspiration to the creation of I Want You was "nearly palpable in the sensual textures that are the album's aural and lyrical signature".